-In a food processor blend all the crust ingredients to form a thick dough / mixture.
-Place parchment paper to cover the base and the sides of the pan.
-Press this mixture to the bottom of the tartlet pans.
-Freeze the pans for 30 minutes.
+For making the crust, in a food processor blend all the crust ingredients except the shredded coconut.
+Then mix this with the shredded coconut in a bowl to form a thick mixture.
+Press this mixture to the bottom of the pan.
+Freeze the pan for 30 minutes.

 Meanwhile, make the filling by blending all the filling ingredients except the mangoes to get a thick creamy filling.